Prep Time: 8 - 24 hours for freezing

 Freeze tofu patties overnight.

-Once tofu is frozen, remove from freezer and prep seasoning bowl with flour, bread crumbs, chili powder, paprika, salt and pepper and boil a pot of water.
+Once tofu is frozen, remove from freezer and set aside, Prep a bowl with flour, bread crumbs, chili powder, paprika, salt and pepper.

-One by one, press each pattie into the seasoning and flour and ensure it is covered with breading.
+One by one, press each patty into the flour bowl.
+Cover all sides with flour.